JodieMullins/CY-Product_Website/README.md

 An easy way to run the project:

+*** You will likely have a better experience in FireFox, but this method will open via user's default browser ***

 1. Clone to local machine from GitHub
     - HOW TO CLONE: Determine your desired file path and open Git Bash within the directory of choice.
 Type 'git clone [git URL]' and open the project folder in VSCode.